grimdork/s3/README.md

 # s3
-Simpler s3 commands with support for web protocols.
+Simpler S3 commands with support for web protocols and SSH.